Indiana Supreme Court hears arguments in dispute over emergency sessions

-INDIANAPOLIS (WISH) — It’s now up to the state’s five top justices who can call the General Assembly into session in an emergency.
+INDIANAPOLIS (WISH) — It’s now up to the state’s five top justices to decide who can call the General Assembly into session in an emergency.

 Lawyers for Gov. Eric Holcomb and legislative leaders made their case before the state Supreme Court Thursday morning.
 The dispute surrounds a law enacted last year over the governor’s veto that gives the legislative council, which is composed of leaders from each chamber plus a handful of rank-and-file lawmakers, the authority to call the General Assembly into an emergency session.
 The law specified legislators could only do this if the governor had declared a state of emergency with statewide impact.